A Popular and Tasty Melon

-It's important for everyone—even those people who aren't in a high risk group—to wash cantaloupes before cutting them.
+It's important for everyone—even those people who aren't in a high risk group—to wash cantaloupes thoroughly before cutting them.
 If you do this you should have safe access to the delicious and nutritious flesh of the cantaloupe as well as its useful seeds.
 Pregnant women should consult their doctor about the advisability of including cantaloupes in the diet, however.
 Anyone else who has concerns about eating the fruit should also consult a doctor.
 The fruit can be an excellent component of the diet for many people, but it must be prepared properly and avoided if necessary.